TITLE: Transportation Demand Management Specialist

 Knowledge of Microsoft Office computer programs.

 Strong commitment to reducing auto trips and promoting transportation options for PCC students and employees.

-Knowledge of and understanding of transportation issues and Portland’s transportation networks.
+Knowledge and understanding of transportation issues and Portland’s transportation networks.

 Ability to speak persuasively.

-Ability to work with and coordinate program committees.
+Ability to coordinate and work with program committees.